gc-victor/dev-pack/README.md

 ## Install

+Isn't needed to be installed.
+Please, read below the "How to use" section.

-`npm install --save-dev dev-pack`
+`npm install --save-dev @dev-pack/dev-pack`

-`yarn add --dev dev-pack`
+`yarn add --dev @dev-pack/dev-pack`

 ## How to use

-You have to run the command `dev-pack start`, and use the options that you need, to have a really fast dev server with hmr running.
+You have to run the command `npx @dev-pack/dev-pack start`, and use the options that you need, to have a really fast dev server with hmr running.

 Optionally you can use a config file, by default called **.devpackrc.json**.

-dev-pack will look in the load at the input folder for a index.html, a styles.css (not-required), and index.js.
+dev-pack will look in the load at the input folder for a index.html, a styles.css (not-required), and index.js/ts/tsx.

 When watch is set to true, it's default value, it will listen for changes to styles.css and any *.js file in the input folder.